Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Conclusions

 \section{Conclusions}

-We have investigated the approximation errors of a random importance sampling algorithm for numerical Bayesian inference in high-dimensional settings.
-The analysis is carried out in a probabilistic framework in which the observations are treated as random variables, and the posterior distribution is therefore itself a random measure.
-This setting allows us to exploit the probabilistic structure of the model and to formulate error bounds in expectation, rather than conditioning on a fixed realization of the data, and analyse the specifically, worst-case scenario.
+We have investigated the approximation errors of importance samplers for Bayesian inference in high-dimensional settings.
+The analysis is carried out in a probabilistic framework in which the observations are treated as r.v.s, and the posterior distribution is itself a random measure.
+This setting allows us to exploit the probabilistic structure of the model and to formulate expected error bounds, rather than conditioning on a fixed realization of the data and analyse the worst-case scenario.

 Let $\pi_Y$ and $\pi_Y^{N}$ denote the true posterior distribution of a $d_x$-dimensional r.v. $X$ given an observation $Y$ and its IS approximation, respectively.
-In full generality, classical upper bounds for the $L^2$ approximation error $|\pi_y(f) - \pi_y^{N}(f)|$, for a given realization $Y=y$ and for any bounded test functions $f$, may grow exponentially with dimension, in agreement with existing results for IS and related Monte Carlo schemes \cite{Bengtsson08,Snyder08,Snyder15,agapiou2017importance,chatterjee2018sample}.
+In full generality, classical upper bounds for the $L^2$ approximation error $\|\pi_y(f) - \pi_y^{N}(f)\|_2$, for a given realization $Y=y$ and for any bounded test functions $f$, may grow exponentially with dimension, in agreement with existing results for IS and related Monte Carlo schemes \cite{Bengtsson08,Snyder08,Snyder15,agapiou2017importance,chatterjee2018sample}.

-In this paper, we have introduced a refined analysis, treating observations as r.v.s, we relate the approximation error $|\pi_Y(f) - \pi_Y^{N}(f)|$ to the Bochner integrability of a suitable link function $\ell^{\, d_x}$, which generates normalized likelihoods for the model.
+In this paper, we have introduced a refined analysis, treating observations as r.v.s, we relate the approximation error $\|\pi_Y(f) - \pi_Y^{N}(f)\|_2$ to the Bochner integrability of a suitable link function $\ell^{\, d_x}$, which generates normalized likelihoods for the model.
 We have shown that the $L^2$ error bounds are finite and converge at the standard Monte Carlo rate $\mO(N^{-1/2})$, for arbitrarily large dimension, if and only if the link function is Bochner integrable.
 This result provides a precise and explicit characterization of when high dimensionality does not lead to a breakdown of the algorithm.

-Moreover, the dependence of the error bounds on dimension can be quantified in terms of the moments of the link function with respect to the marginal distribution of the observations.
+Moreover, the dependence of the error bounds on the dimension $d_x$ can be quantified in terms of the moments of the link function w.r.t. the marginal distribution of the observations.
 This perspective enables the identification of sufficient conditions under which the $L^1$ and $L^2$ error bounds grow only polynomially with dimension, as well as conditions under which they remain uniformly bounded.
-These results provide a rigorous explanation of how the curse of dimensionality can be alleviated for some families of models.
+These results provide a rigorous explanation of how some families of models do not suffer from a curse of dimensionality.